 The Group monitors capital structure on the basis of the gearing ratio.
-The gearing ratio is calculated as total borrowings divided by total equity at the end of the respective year.
+The ratio is calculated as total borrowings divided by total equity at the end of the respective year.

-The gearing ratio as at December 31, 2017 was 34.1%, a decrease of 1,760 basis points as compared to December 31, 2016, which was 51.7%.
-The gearing ratio decreased compared to 2016 as a result of a paydown on existing borrowings.
+The gearing ratio as at December 31, 2016 was 51.7%, a decrease of 23.4% from December 31, 2015.
+The ratio decreased compared to 2015 due to improved profits and payment of borrowings.